Brink-Software/AksWorkshop/labs/lab3-workloads/LAB.md

 kubectl port-forward samplewebapp 8083:80
 ```

-But instead we will expose the pod using a kubernetes service object.
+But instead let's make the Pod available over the internet.
+We can do this by exposing the pod using a kubernetes service object.
 We will be diving into services in greater detail in Lab 5.

 Let's run the commands below to expose the pod using a public IP address.